0xdbb/geomap-tui/readme.md

 A terminal-based geospatial file viewer in Go.

-Visualize GeoJSON, Shapefiles, CSV with coordinates, and KML files directly in your terminal.
+Visualize GeoJSON files directly in your terminal.
 Includes a toggleable file explorer, ASCII map view, and optional spatial index visualization in a separate binary.

 ### Features

-- View spatial files (.geojson, .shp, .csv, .kml) in ASCII
+- View spatial files (currently supports only .geojson) in ASCII

 - Pan and zoom the map directly in terminal